 "Chromium 6 or Hexavalent chromium is a carcinogenic pollutant made famous by Erin Brockovich.
 California's new goal for the pollutant, set by the state's Environmental Protection Agency, was set on Wednesday at 0.02 parts per billion.
 This is the level of the element that the state believes is not likely to cause a significant health risk in drinking water.
 Environmentalists supported the goal.
 The only shortcoming with the goal is that it is not an enforceable standard yet.
 This is another case where California is leading the nation, as the federal government has not yet set a national limit and does not require water systems testing to distinguish chromium 6 from other less harmful types of chromium."

-Chromium is a byproduct of many
+Chromium is a byproduct of many industrial metal processes and can contaminate groundwater for a long time. |

 The U.S. federal Environmental Protection Agency is currently reviewing evidence regarding chromium-6 and is expected to make a ruling on its status as a carcinogen later this year.
 At the end of the review process, they may (hopefully) decide to set a new federal standard on the safe level of chromium-6 in drinking water.
 The current limit set by the federal EPA is 100ppb (parts per billion), a whopping 5,000 higher than California’s proposed 0.02ppb.